 It is easy to be overwhelmed by large amounts of data from many different locations collected on many different days.
-This paper describes the application of a well established Empirical Orthogonal Function (EOF) approach to three such data sets to find patterns in the data, and to quantify them objectively.
+This paper describes the application of a well-established empirical orthogonal function (EOF)1 approach to three such datasets to find patterns in the data and to quantify them objectively.
 The methods described here meet several common needs in trying to understand such data.
 They have revealed underlying patterns in the flow and their diurnal variations in such a way that the physical processes are apparent.
-The methodology also reduces the number of parameters necessary to describe conditions at several locations simultaneously.
-This is important because it is often desirable to stratify data sets so that the cases in each category can be related to other parameters.
-Stratifying a data set also can make it possible to select specific cases from the different strata to be modeled or subjected to detailed analysis.
-When a data set is described by 16 or more parameters, as with the cases described here, such categorization can be all but impossible.
-For example, if 16 variables are divided into 2 classes each (say, positive and negative), the result will be 2^{16} (65536) possible categories.
-However, if the number of parameters required to describe the entire data set can be reduced to one or two, then it becomes possible to develop manageable categories for the purposes mentioned above.
-Furthermore, the method allows a one or two parameter description of the simultaneous behavior at several locations.
+The method also reduces the number of parameters necessary to describe conditions at several locations simultaneously, which is important because it is often desirable to stratify datasets so that the cases in each category can be related to other parameters.
+Stratifying a dataset also can make it possible to select specific cases from the different strata to be modeled or subjected to detailed analysis.
+When a dataset is described by 16 or more parameters, as with the cases described here, such categorization can be all but impossible.
+For example, if 16 variables are divided into two classes each (say, positive and negative), the result will be 2^{16} (65 536) possible categories.
+However, if the number of parameters required to describe the entire dataset can be reduced to one or two, then it becomes possible to develop manageable categories for the purposes mentioned above.
+Furthermore, the method allows a one- or two-parameter description of the simultaneous behavior at several locations.